homermultitext/editors-vm/README.md

 # vm2015

-HMT editors VM for summer 2015 work
+Virtual machine for HMT editorial work, updated for summer 2015 workflow.

+## Current status ##

+Experimenting with a minimal VM running Ubuntu 14.04 with a LXDE GUI.